Mühlendamm: History

 When Berlin-Cölln became the residence of the Brandenburg prince-electors in the 15th century, defenses were laid out at the site.
 The first lock was built in 1578, enabling frequent changes in the crossing of the Spree, and the citizens were vested with staple rights.
 The associated sales area was rebuilt under the rule of the "Great Elector" Frederick William of Brandenburg in 1687 according to plans designed by Johann Arnold Nering; called Mühlenkolonnaden, they functioned as a stock exchange until 1739.
 After several fires, buildings in the early 19th century were erected with sandstone colonnades and the street became a bustling commercial corridor.
 In 1888, a newly built 110 m long lockage replaced the former structures dating from the Middle Ages.
 The Spree river bed was deepened, and the Mühlendamm Bridge rebuilt.
 The mills and related buildings were demolished in 1892.

-A former grain mill, erected in 1850 in a castle-like style from red and yellow bricks with towers and battlements, was rebuilt as the seat of a municipal savings bank (Sparkasse).
+A former grain mill, erected in 1850 in a castle-like style from red and yellow bricks with towers and battlements (Mühlendammgebäude), was rebuilt as the seat of a municipal savings bank (Sparkasse).
 Berliners called this the "Norman Castle," a name derived from a previously existing fort.
 The Swiss poet Gottfried Keller, residing in Berlin between 1850 and 1855, wrote about the building in his poem, "Mühlenromantik:"